 Summer 2020 - Winter 2025

-I created Macro-Enabled Excel Template tools utilized by the Master Data team to perform monthly audits on the master data; analyizing PO pricing variances, MSA contract pricing discrepancies, and historical pricing records to perform high volume data updates/uploads, ensuring accurate master data and provide contractual compliance reports for review.
+I created macro-enabled Excel templates for the Master Data team to audit monthly master data analyze PO pricing variances, MSA contract pricing discrepancies, and historical pricing, reducing audit process time by more than 50%, enabling high-volume data updates, ensuring accurate master data, and generating contractual compliance reports for review.

 December 2015 - September 2019

-After I had completed the project I was hired on to continue to develop and maintain the database, which was utilized by all office staff members.
+Following successful project delivery, I was hired to further develop and maintain the database, which became an essential tool for all office staff.

 Ensure data integrity.

-Created over 50 digital automated forms, which the company no longer had to order and decreased the time required.
+Ceated over 50 digital automated forms, eliminating the cost the company incurred to order these forms and significantly reducing processing time.

-Exported and submitted required data documentation to the state.
+Exported and submitted required data documentation to the state and passed a random state audit.

 Fall 2018